 In this day and age recycling anything that moves has become popular.
-However, while recycling is a good thing it pales in comparison to re-using because it usually involves more effort to recycle and further costs.
+However, while recycling is a good thing it pales in comparison to re-using items.
+This is because it usually involves more effort to recycle and requires further costs to do so.
 So, here are some ideas for pallet recycling without having to pull your pallets apart.

 Ideas for Pallet Recycling

 When gardeners design their paths and pathways they usually do so thinking of the most trendiest material to construct them from.
-Little thought is given as to where that material was sourced – case in point are decorative pebbles – and possibly even less thought is given to reusing, or recycling, items that have served their purpose elsewhere.
+Little thought is given as to where that material came from – case in point are decorative pebbles.
+Thus, there is a possibility even less thought is given to reusing, or recycling, items that have served their purpose elsewhere.

 How to use Pallets as a Pathway